w3f/Grants-Program/applications/Octan_Network.md

 - **Targeted customers:** Octan Network targets all existing/future users and developers on the entire Kusama & Polkadot.
 We also serve investors/researchers/marketers who are interested at the ecosystem and its dapps.
  - **Market needs:** Octan Network meets all the needs of exploring reputation scores and onchain statistics, identifying onchain entities, analyzing and evaluating parachains & dapps, finding social insights and user persona, demographic and segmentation.
 Further, Octan offers a methods for users and dapps to build their trust and credibility by their own onchain activities and contributions.
 Onchain reputation is a critical problem in Web3 [being requested by Coinbase Venture](https://www.coinbase.com/blog/request-for-builders-startups-i-would-build-today?).
 - **Competitors & USP:** [Web3Go](https://github.com/w3f/Grants-Program/blob/master/applications/Web3Go.md) is an onchain analytics project, granted by Web3 Foundation, successfully raised $4M in seed round led by Binance Labs.
 Existing onchain analytics firms (e.g. Chanalysis, Messari Nansen, Dune Analytics, Arkham, Web3Go, etc) focuses on tracking cash-flow, smart-money and onchain statistics dashboards, visualization.
 Octan Network, distinguished among all others, focuses on extracting reputation, social insights & inter-relationships, individual persona and user segmentation, then establish trust & credibility natively onchain without compromising privacy & autonomy.
-This is all done by Octan's innovative & unique solutions (i.e. reputation ranking & scoring, labeling onchain entities, soulbound token) which are unique selling points and competitive advantages of Octan Network.
+This is all done by Octan's **innovative & unique solutions** (i.e. *reputation ranking & scoring*, *labeling onchain entities*, *soulbound token*) which are unique selling points and competitive advantages of Octan Network.

 ## Team :busts_in_silhouette: